 (Or any coal tar for that matter!)

-Steroid Rebound – Sometimes when patients stop using topical steroids, their psoriasis returns quickly and often worse than the original outbreak.
+Steroid Rebound – Sometimes when patients stop using topical steroids, their psoriasis returns quickly, and often worse than the original outbreak.
 Cutar will generally keep skin clearer for a longer period of time after you stop treatment.
 However, it generally takes longer for Cutar to begin showing results.

 Tachyphylaxis – Your medication stops working.
 Often patients will have success with a certain topical steroid, only to have it become less and less effective over time.
-Patients who get relief from coal tar lotion, generally stay better for longer periods of time, during and after their course of treatment with tar.
+Patients who get relief from tar generally stay better for longer periods of time, during and after their course of treatment with tar.

-To avoid or decrease the likelihood of side effects, many dermatologists recommend the use of coal tar lotion either alone, or in combination with steroids to get the benefits of both products.
+To avoid or decrease the likelihood of side effects, many dermatologists recommend the use of coal tar either alone, or in combination with steroids to get the benefits of both products.
 Some patients can control psoriasis outbreaks rapidly with steroids, and then maintain clearing with coal tar over the long term, avoiding steroid side effects.
-Cutar can be used either as a medicated psoriasis cream or as a bath oil for therapeutic cutar soaks.
+Cutar can be used either as a medicated psoriasis lotion or as a bath oil for therapeutic soaks.